alia3g8ar/Tabaghe16/README.md

 <br />

-A modern full-stack web experience inspired by the Persian podcast **Tabaghe16 — Floor 16**.
+A modern full-stack web experience inspired by the Persian podcast **Tabaghe16**.

 Built as a **portfolio project** to explore real-world frontend architecture, backend development, authentication, database management, deployment, and production workflows.